 Passengers who are experiencing a permanent or temporary limitation in mobility, or other disability that would make it difficult to navigate the airport and board the plane unaided.
 If you are unsure whether you will need assistance, do consider the fact that you will have to walk a fair distance through the airport’s long corridors.
 Therefore, if you have walking difficulties, you may find it easier to use an airport transporter or wheelchair which can be arranged by your airline in advance.

 If you need disability assistance, it is important that you inform your airline as soon as possible – ideally at the time of booking – and a minumium of 48 hours before your scheduled flight.
-Additionally, you can contact Alicante Airport under the following link: https://www.aena.es/pmr/tus-datos
+Additionally, you can contact Alicante Airport under the following link:

 These days, the majority of people book their flights online.
 At the end of you online booking process and and before you finalise your booking, you will find a section or button called something along the lines of “passenger assistance/special needs/ access requirements”.
 Clicking on this will open the section where by you can give details of the assistance needed.
 This is usually done by ticking boxes describing the help that is required.

-In April 2023, the airport operator AENA launched a new initiative for people with hidden disabilities.
+Provisions are in place at Alicante Airport for people with hidden disabilities.
 These can include a range of conditions like ASD, anxiety disorders, learning disabilities and many more.

 Passengers with this type of disability may be physically fit to navigate the airport without the need for the Sin Barreras service.
 However, they might find the busy environment difficult to cope with and need a bit of extra time and an understanding attitude from airport staff when proceeding through the airport.